Human waste is one of the main causes of pollution in popular hiking areas the world over.

 Ethics and Regional Pooping Policies

-On the face of it, human feces don’t appear entirely different to those of other mammals, but there are several reasons why leaving ours in the outdoors is both unethical and out-of-line – beyond, that is, it being plain gross.
+On the face of it, human feces don’t appear entirely different from those of other mammals, but there are several reasons why leaving ours in the outdoors is both unethical and out-of-line – beyond, that is, it being plain gross.

 - Unlike other mammals, humans tend to poop in similar places repeatedly.
 In poop-rich environments, multiple strains of bacteria such as E. coli can thrive, which could pose a health hazard to animals and other humans